layerai-archive/sdk/CONTRIBUTING.md

 #### Makefile
 This repo uses `make` as the build system.
 The following targets can be used throughout your development lifecycle:

+- `create-environment` creates a virtual environment where `layer` will be installed into.
+It will be pyenv on Linux or conda on MacOS M1
 - `install` - prepares the `poetry` virtual environment.
 Most of the other tasks will do that automatically for you
 - `format` - formats the code
 - `test` - runs unit tests
+- `colab-test` - run colab tests with layerco/colab-lite image from dockerhub
 - `lint` - runs linters
 - `check` - runs `test` and `lint`
+- `check-package-loads` - check that package loads without dev dependencies
 - `publish` - publishes the project to PyPi.
 This is intended to be used in CI only.
+- `jupyter` - start a jupyter notebook with editable layer package
+- `clean` - resets development environment
-- `clean` - cleans the repo, including the `poetry` virtual environment
+- `deepclean` - cleans up the virtual environment
 - `help` - prints all targets

 ### Python setup